All Articles/

 By Ella Hansen, Pest Control Marketing Expert at Romex Pest Control

-If you've lived through one Texas summer, you know the pattern.
-Our field teams treat thousands of Texas properties each summer, and the pattern is remarkably consistent: fire ant mounds pop up overnight after every rain, and stepping outside after dusk means feeding mosquitoes.
-From May through September, these two pests dominate the landscape across DFW, Austin, San Antonio, Houston, and every suburb in between.
+Living through a Texas summer means dealing with fire ants and mosquitoes.
+Our field teams treat thousands of properties each summer, and the pattern is consistent: fire ant mounds appear after rain, and mosquitoes are active after dusk.
+From May through September, these pests dominate the landscape across DFW, Austin, San Antonio, Houston, and surrounding areas.

-The good news is that managing summer pest pressure is predictable—if both sides of the partnership show up.
+Managing summer pest pressure is predictable with a partnership approach.
 Here's the seasonal game plan: what Romex handles, what you handle, and how the two work together.

 Fire Ants: The Romex Side